 Going into the details of the history of Iran would take a long time, as it is one of the oldest civilizations in the world, which has seen the rise of some of the most powerful empires.
 However, for any visitors coming to Iran, it is important to get a little bit familiar with its history, to be able to appreciate its historical sites and its rich culture.
 So, here is a brief history of Iran, from ancient civilizations to the first Persian Empires and the Islamic Republic of Iran.

 The Elamite civilization marks the beginning of the cultural history of Iran.
 This ancient pre-Iranian civilization occupied parts of southern Iran and founded its capital in the city of Susa (Shush).
 For a long time under Mesopotamian domination, the Elamites progressively adopted their language, the cuneiform writing, as well as their gods and temple.
-The construction of Choqa Zanbil, a massive ziggurat which remains one of the best preserved in the world, shows the peak of this important civilization, which disappeared with the Assyrians invasion.
+The construction of Choqa Zanbil, a massive ziggurat that remains one of the best-preserved in the world, shows the peak of this important civilization, which disappeared with the Assyrian invasion.

 The wave of Indo-European immigration is at the origin of the first Iranian peoples, the Medes and the Persians.
 Settled in today's Kurdistan, the Medes were pastoral tribes who got united against the Assyrians.
 They built a rich and vast empire and called their land "Iran", literally "home of Aryans".
 At that time, the main religions were Mithraism and Zoroastrianism.

 The Safavid Empire is considered one of the greatest Persian Empires and marks the beginning of the modern history of Iran.
 Originating from the Azerbaijan Province, its founder was Shah Ismael I. His ancestor, Sheikh Safi al-Din, was an important Sufi figure, buried in the shrine of Ardabil.
-With the Safavid Empire, the realm accessed for the first time to a politic autonomy.
-They established Shia as the official religion and, thus, gave to the country a distinct identity from the Arabs neighbouring countries, which remained Sunni.
-Shah Abbas the great was seen as one of the greatest Persian ruler, capable of giving back the ancient glory of the empire.
-He established a central power, along with religious freedom, and development of commerce.
+With the Safavid Empire, the realm accessed for the first time to political autonomy.
+They established Shia as the official religion and, thus, gave the country a distinct identity from the Arabs neighbouring countries, which remained Sunni.
+Shah Abbas the Great was seen as one of the greatest Persian rulers, capable of giving back the ancient glory of the empire.
+He established a central power, along with religious freedom, and the development of commerce.
 However, by assassinating several of his sons and grandsons he neglected his succession and left its empire between the hands of corrupted civil servants.

 Affected economically and ethically, the country slowly declined.
 The Afghans ended up the reign of the Safavids in 1722, before being deposed by Nader Shah, who founded the Afsharid Dynasty.
 At his death, the country fell into civil war, ended up by the reign of Karim Khan, founder of the Zand Dynasty.
 He established his capital in Shiraz and led a peaceful and enlightened regime.
 With his death, a civil war started over again and led to the rise of a new dynasty, the Qajar.